vishalx360/cube/cube-ui/README.md

 - `npm build` - Build for production
 - `npm test` - Run tests

-The proxy is configured to forward API requests to the Session Manager service running on port 8080.
+The proxy is configured to forward API requests to the Cube Core service running on port 8080.